yonkahlon/Zenject/README.md

 ## <a id="release-notes"></a>Release Notes

+2.1
+* Simplified interface a bit more by moving more methods into DiContainer such as Inject and Instantiate.
+Moved all helper methods into extension methods for readability.
+Deleted FieldsInjector and Instantiator classes as part of this
+* Renamed DiContainer.To() method to ToInstance since I had witnessed some confusion with it for new users.
+Did the same with ToSingleInstance
+* Added support for using Zenject outside of Unity by building with the ZEN_NOT_UNITY3D define set
+* Bug fix - Validation was not working in some cases for prefabs.
+* Renamed some of the parameters in InjectContext for better understandability.
+* Renamed DiContainer.ResolveMany to DiContainer.ResolveAll
+* Added 'InjectFullScene' flag to CompositionRoot to allow injecting across the entire unity scene instead of just objects underneath the CompositionRoot

 2.0

-* Added ability to inject dependencies via parameters to the [PostInject] method
+* Added ability to inject dependencies via parameters to the [PostInject] method just like it does with constructors.
+Especially useful for MonoBehaviours.
 * Fixed the order that [PostInject] methods are called in for prefabs
 * Changed singletons created via ToSinglePrefab to identify based on identifier and prefab and not component type.
 This allows things like ToSingle<Foo>(prefab1) and ToSingle<Bar>(prefab1) to use the same prefab, so you can map singletons to multiple components on the same prefab.
 This also works with interfaces.
 * Removed '.As()' method in favour of specifying the identifier in the first Bind() statement